Unearthed Arcana: Reception

+Scott Dollinger reviewed Unearthed Arcana for Different Worlds magazine and stated that "Unearthed Arcana is a well-constructed, 128-page hardback book that is filled with top-quality illustrations and very easy to read charts.
+The materials are all useful to both player and gamemaster and for the price, it's a real bargain."

 Reaction to the Unearthed Arcana hardcover was often critical.
 According to Lawrence Schick, in his 1991 book Heroic Worlds, "Many players regard the new character classes introduced in this volume as overly powerful and out of line with those in the Player's Handbook."